zacinthepark/App-Development-With-Swift/app-development-with-swift/README.md

 }
 ```

-- CGFloat: Like a Double, CGFloat is a type of number that can have a decimal point, like 3.5, 7.0, or -5.5.
+- `CGFloat`: Like a Double, CGFloat is a type of number that can have a decimal point, like 3.5, 7.0, or -5.5.
 However, they aren’t implemented in exactly the same way, and some types(like UIColor) will only interact with CGFloat numbers.

-해당 function을 각각 viewDidLoad()와 switchChanged 메서드에 적용
+해당 function을 각각 `viewDidLoad()`와 `switchChanged` 메서드에 적용

 ```swift
 override func viewDidLoad() {